Etched Glass Lantern Tutorial

 After you’ve gathered your supplies, you’ll want to make sure the outside of your glass container is clean so the etching will work well.

 Once your glass is clean and dry, choose the stencil you want and apply it to the area you want to etch.
-(This is where, if you have younger children, you may want to put painters tape around the outside edges of the stencil to protect the areas you don’t want to etch.)
+(This is the point when, if you have younger children, you may want to put painters tape around the outside edges of the stencil to protect the areas you don’t want to etch.)

 Then use your paintbrush to apply the etching cream to the inside “open” areas of the stencil.
 Make sure the glass is completely covered with a thick layer of cream unless the instructions on your bottle say otherwise.
 Our etching cream called for us to apply a thick layer of cream, wait five minutes, use the paintbrush to rub the cream in again, and wait five more minutes.
 Your etching cream may have different instructions, so be sure to read and follow them carefully.